 \section{Dataset}

-We created PDMX by scraping MuseScore\footnote{\href{https://musescore.com/}{\texttt{https://musescore.com}}}, a score-sharing online forum where community members (as well as formal music publishers) can upload their own sheet music arrangements and compositions as MusicXML files, including both licensed and public domain content.
+PDMX was created using data scraped from the online score-sharing forum MuseScore\footnote{\href{https://musescore.com/}{\texttt{https://musescore.com}}} \cite{xu2024generating}, where community members (as well as formal music publishers) can upload their own sheet music arrangements and compositions as MusicXML files, including both licensed and public domain content.
 Besides the direct MusicXML files, we additionally scraped the metadata for each score in order to provide a cohesive understanding of the dataset, which includes tag-based descriptions of the score (i.e.~composer, genre), community content in the form of ratings and comments, and most importantly the \emph{license} for each score.
 We then selected for songs with specifically Public Domain Mark (i.e.~already in the public domain prior to uploading) or CC-0 (i.e.~explicitly released into the public domain) licenses.
 In total, our initial scrape yielded 254,077 MusicXML files, the largest dataset of MusicXML-like data to our knowledge, with a total 6,250.37 hours of music.

 Given the metadata extracted when creating PDMX, we then focused on how such metadata could help us filter the full large-scale dataset into more useful subsets for downstream generative modeling.
 In particular, we focused on four main subsets of the data: \begin{enumerate} \item \textbf{All (A)}: The entirety of PDMX. \item \textbf{Deduplicated (D)}: The collection of each song's best (in terms of rating if available) unique arrangements. \item \textbf{Rated (R)}: Songs with non-zero ratings. \item \textbf{Rated and Deduplicated (R$\cap$D)}: The intersection of the previous two subsets. \end{enumerate} First, we introduce our \emph{MusicRender} framework for dataset parsing, and then detail how each subset was created.